Sirup [](https://matrix.to/#/#pimalaya:matrix.org) [](https://fosstodon.org/@pimalaya)

 Tip

-Sirup is written in Rust and uses cargo features to gate backend support.
-The default feature set is declared in Cargo.toml.
+Sirup uses cargo features to gate protocol and TLS support; the default set is declared in Cargo.toml.

 Installation